s6a interface in LTE

 CLR/CLA (Cancel Location Request/Answer):

-During roaming a Mobile phone changes its location, as a result of this, serving MME changes or roaming location.
-The phone attaches to the new MME and HSS clears the data from the older MME.
+During roaming, a Mobile phone changes its location, resulting in serving MME changes or roaming location.
+The phone attaches to the new MME, and HSS clears the data from the older MME.
 When HSS detects that now subscriber is under a newer MME, it sends the CLR to the previous MME.
 As a response, MME sends the CLA to the HSS.

 PUR/PUA (Purge UE Request/Answer):